Catholic Education South Australia launched a campaign to call on the government to offer a fair funding model for SA Catholic schools in 2017.

 Those present at the meetings learned more about the issues and how they will be involved in lobbying politicians for change.

-Learn more at our Fair Funding Campaign page.
+Read more in our Fair Funding Facts flyer.